A Faster $k$-means++ Algorithm: Correctness

 \begin{lemma}[Correctness of \textsc{FastKMeans++}, correctness part of Theorem~\ref{thm:k_means_formal} ] Given input data set $P \subset \R^d$, we set $Z = O(k \log \log k)$ and use $C$ to denote the outcome of Algorithm~\ref{alg:k_means}.
 Let $C^*$ be the set of optimum centers.
 Then we have $\E[\cost(P, C)] = O(\cost(P, C^*)).$ \end{lemma}

 \begin{proof} Let $c_1 > 10^4$ be a constant.

-Let $\hat{C}$ be the output of the first forloop in Algorithm~\ref{alg:k_means}.
+Let $\hat{C}$ be the output of the first for-loop in Algorithm~\ref{alg:k_means}.
 Let $C$ be the final output of Algorithm~\ref{alg:k_means}.
-By Lemma~\ref{lem:cost_decrease}, conditioned on that the cost of the centers is bigger than $5000 \OPT$ before the first call of LocalSearch++, we reduce the cost by a $(1-\frac{1}{100 k})$ multiplicative factor with probability $\frac{1}{1000}$.
+By Lemma~\ref{lem:cost_decrease}, conditioned on the fact that the cost of the centers is bigger than $5000 \OPT$ before the first call of LocalSearch++, we reduce the cost by a $(1-\frac{1}{100 k})$ multiplicative factor with probability $\frac{1}{1000}$.